 No matter how small our efforts may be, Father sees the smallest effort we make to stay true to Him!

 We may think our efforts are insignificant, but they are not!
-Each effort we make to remain true to our Heavenly Father, no matter how small or miniscule, is a worthy and noble effort!
+Each effort we make to faith-fully honour our Heavenly Father, no matter how small or miniscule, is a worthy and noble effort!

-Even our tiny efforts show Father that we are desiring to stay near Him, to please Him, and — that we are indeed fighting the good fight of faith!
+Our tiny efforts show Father that we desire to stay near Him, to please Him, and — that we are indeed fighting the good fight of faith!

 Spiritual Warfare Articles: